-This role applies to paid, unpaid, volunteer, casual, agency staff including supply teachers and selfemployed workers.
-The LADO captures concerns, allegations or offences; this can include concerns about the adult's own personal life, e.g. incidents of domestic violence or child protection concerns relating to their own family.
+This role applies to paid, unpaid, volunteer, casual, agency and self-employed workers and all adults outside the school workforce.
+They capture concerns, allegations, or offences; this can include concerns about their own personal life, e.g., incidents of domestic violence or child protection concerns relating to their own family.